codinsonn/codinsonn.dev/packages/@aetherspace/schemas/README.md

 `type ComponentProps = AetherProps<typeof PropSchema>`

-> 💡 Note: `AetherProps` is a type helper type that extracts the input type from a Zod / Aetherspace schema.
+> 💡 Note: `AetherProps` is a type helper to extract the input type from a Zod / Aetherspace schema.
 It's a neat alternative to Zod's `z.infer` and essentially the same as doing `typeof PropSchema['_input']`

 ```ts
 // {